Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru_mana/03_oracle_of_darkness.en.md

     <td width="50%">
       <p>A good trick to use when baiting your hourglass's laser is to position
-      yourself such that the hourglass frame covers the black dot in the center of the "Spell-in-Waiting" icon above your character.</p>
+      yourself such that the hourglass frame covers the black dot in the center of the "Spell-in-Waiting" icon above your character (when your camera faces towards the outside).</p>
     </td>
     <td>
       <img src="{{site.baseurl}}/images/ultimates/fru_mana/03/hourglass_bait.jpg">